-As you are aware, college scholarships and/or grants have been exempt from federal income tax since 1986 if they are used to pay for tuition, required fees, books, supplies, and equipment.
-However, scholarships and/or grants for non-tuition expenses like room and board are taxed as a form of unearned income for some students under the so-called kiddie tax.
+As you are aware, college scholarships and grants have been exempt from federal income tax since 1986 if they are used to pay for tuition, required fees, books, supplies, and equipment.
+However, scholarships and grants for non-tuition expenses like room and board are taxed as a form of unearned income for some students under the kiddie tax.

 Prior to the TCJA, children subject to the kiddie tax had their net unearned income (total unearned income less \$2,100) subject to the marginal tax rate of their parents, which for low-income students is almost always low.
-The kiddie tax applies to full-time college students under age 24.
-The TCJA changed the rate rules for the tax.
-Instead of taxing a child's net unearned income at his or her parent's rates, the kiddie tax now applies the rates used for trusts and estates, which are higher and highly compressed compared to the tax rates for individual income filers.
+The TCJA changed the rate rules for the tax, which applies to full-time college students under age 24.
+Instead of taxing a child's net unearned income at his or her parent's rates, the kiddie tax now applies the rates used for trusts and estates, which are higher and highly compressed compared to tax rates for individual income filers.

 Unfortunately, these changes to the kiddie tax sharply increased the tax levied on the portion of scholarships set aside for expenses such as room and board that colleges and universities award to students from families of little or modest means.
-Now these students are being taxed at the same rates as wealthy individuals.
+These students now are being taxed at the same rates as wealthy individuals.